 The Learning Institute for Elders (LIFE) at UCF was organized in January, 1991, as a partnership between LIFE and the University of Central Florida.
 LIFE at UCF provides non-credit lifelong learning experiences for older adults aged 50 and over, within the context of a major university.
 It is unique among the more than 400 lifelong learning institutes nationwide, in that it is a privately incorporated 501(C)3 organization that is hosted by UCF.
 Most other programs are run by the university through a continuing education program or by some other university unit.

-LIFE has recognized the contributions of UCF by awarding to date over $600,000 through its annual grant and awards programs.
+LIFE has recognized the contributions of UCF by awarding to date over $650,000 through its annual grant and awards programs.
 Additionally, the LIFE Board pledged $20,000 for the new Psychology Building, and individual members have contributed over $15,000 to the Psychology Building Auditorium “Take Your Seat” campaign, and one half of a Medical School scholarship worth $20,000 per years for four years.
 Clearly, this has been a mutually rewarding and highly successful partnership that continues to grow and flourish.

 Since its inception, UCF has provided a faculty liaison to LIFE to serve as advisor to the group and as a facilitator for LIFE at UCF’s interactions with the university.
 That role to date has been filled by Dr. Richard Tucker, now Professor Emeritus of Psychology and Director, Initiative on Aging and Longevity.
 Dr. Tucker provides LIFE a vital link to the university.
 His continuous effort has contributed significantly to the overall success of LIFE , and is greatly appreciated.